Ice Climbing & Winter Mountaineering in Rocky Mountain National Park

 North Chimney, Longs Peak (III, M4 Steep Snow) The North Chimney of Longs Peak is an excellent wintertime adventure with steep snow and moderate mixed climbing beneath one of the most famous alpine walls in the country, the Diamond.

-Smear of Fear, Longs Peak (III, WI5 M6) Smear of Fear is one of the areas most coveted routes for winter climbers.
-Every fall, locals wait in anticipation for just the right conditions for this fickle line to form, challenging climbers mentally and physically.
+Smear of Fear, Longs Peak (III, WI5 M6) Smear of Fear is one of the area's most coveted routes for winter climbers as it provides both a physical and mental challenge.
+Every fall, locals wait in anticipation for just the right conditions for this fickle line to form.

 Alexander’s Chimney, Longs Peak (III, WI4 M4) Alexander’s Chimney is one of the must-do multi-pitch winter climbs in the state.
-This line forms usually around late October and gifts climbers with diverse and memorable ice/mixed climbing for roughly four pitches up Longs lower east face.
+This line typically forms around late October and provides diverse and memorable ice/mixed climbing for roughly four pitches up Longs Peak’s lower east face.
 Either rappel the route or traverse across Broadway and link with Kiener’s Route for an unbelievable day.

 Dreamweaver, Mt.
-Meeker (III, WI2-3, M2-3) This couloir to the left of Mt.
-Meeker's Flying Buttress ascends the entire height of north aspect of the mountain from Mt.
-Meeker Cirque to the summit, all at a moderate difficulty.
+Meeker (III, WI2-3, M2-3) This moderately difficult couloir to the left of Mt.
+Meeker's Flying Buttress ascends the entire height of the north aspect of the mountain from Mt.
+Meeker Cirque to the summit.
 The route comes into shape sometime in the late spring and early summer.
 The combination of moderate but consistent climbing, direct access to Mt.
 Meeker's 13,911-ft summit, and a non-technical descent down the Loft Couloir, make this an outstanding adventure.

 The Great Dihedral, Hallett Peak (III, M5) The Great Dihedral takes on an entirely different character when climbed in winter.
-A fantastic and inspiring rope-length dihedral guides climbers up Hallett Peak’s imposing North Face.
-Either descend after the first 350 feet or continue on to another route on the upper buttress (such as the Standard Route or Finch).
+A fantastic and inspiring rope-length dihedral takes climbers up Hallett Peaks imposing North Face.
+Either descend after the first 350 feet or continue onto another route on the upper buttress (such as the Standard Route or Finch).

 North Face, Notchtop (III, 5.7, WI3) Notchtop’s North Face is many locals’ favorite alpine routes in the winter.
 Depending on the year, this route is pure ice or can have occasional mixed steps, challenging climbers as they brave their way up this concave alpine wall.